andrewopes789/2048/README.md

 * Vanilla JavaScript for overall structure,
 * `Chart.js` for the graph render,
-* `PropMiX API` for real-time real estate analytics,
+* `Onboard API` for real-time real estate analytics,
 * Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be one script involved in this project: